Ermek-Assylhozhanov/the_witcher_project/README.md

-# The witcher project
+# The witcher project <br />
-Project made on HTML, CSS, JS.
+Project made on HTML, CSS, JS. <br />
-Has mobile adaptability and some nice animations. https://ermek-assylhozhanov.github.io/the_witcher_project/
+Has mobile adaptability and some nice animations. <br />
+https://ermek-assylhozhanov.github.io/the_witcher_project/